|

 problem.
 Both are rooted in the criticality of the universe’s total

 matter density.
-For the flatness problem, if the matter density ratio
+For the Flatness problem, if the matter density ratio

 (making it a closed universe) or expand (making it an open universe).

-Now for the oldness problem, this same density ratio has an affect
+Now for the Oldness problem, this same density ratio has an affect

 on the BB universe’s life span.
 If the density is slightly above

-criticality (by as little as 1 part in 1024 during the primordial
+criticality (by as little as 1 part in 1024 during the

 genesis) the universe would already have ended.
 While a lower density